-Kieran Woolley was awarded a Tier 3 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Kieran Woolley is a skateboarder and Olympian who was awarded a Tier 3 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.

-Kieran was born on the South Coast of NSW, and discovered his love for skateboarding at age four (2007).
-Kieran competes as an All-Terrain Skateboarder (ATV), skating street, bowl, and park disciplines.
+Kieran was born on the South Coast of NSW in 2003 and began skateboarding at the age of four.
+He started competing in 2016 and is known as an All-Terrain Skateboarder who competes in the Street, Bowl and Park disciplines.

 “It is amazing to be recognised as an up-and-coming skateboarder and to have the support of the Sport Australia Hall of Fame as I continue to chase my skateboarding dreams.
 The Sport Australia Hall of Fame is an iconic institution, and it is awesome to be associated with it as a Scholarship Holder.” – Kieran Woolley on being selected as a 2022 Tier 3 Scholarship Holder.